Practical Continuous-variable Quantum Key Distribution with Feasible Optimization Parameters: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-Quantum key distribution (QKD) \cite{r1,r2}can realize secure key distribution remotely with unsecure channel in real time based on the principle of quantum mechanics.
-There are mainly two types of QKD protocols, which respectively encode information on discrete variables \cite{r3,r4}and continuous variables \cite{r5,r6}.
-The continuous variables quantum key distribution (CV-QKD) takes the advantage to use standard telecommunication technologies \cite{r7,r8,r9,r10} and obtain high key rate within metropolitan area.
+Quantum key distribution (QKD) can realize secure key distribution remotely with unsecured channels in real time based on the principle of quantum mechanics, which has made a series of progresses in recent years \cite{r1, r2,ra10,ra11,ra12,ra13,ra14,ra15,ra16}.
+There are mainly two types of QKD protocols, which respectively encode information on discrete variables \cite{r3,r4} and continuous variables \cite{r5,r6,ra9}.
+The continuous-variables QKD (CV-QKD) takes advantage of the use of standard telecommunication technologies \cite{r7,r8,r9,r10} and obtains high key rates within metropolitan areas.